23 Must-Read Books for Downton Abbey Fans

 Book Summary

-Unlike Downton Abbey, Snobs is set in current-day London and pokes some fun at the British upper class and aristocracy while also giving you a glimpse into their world.
+Unlike Downton Abbey, Snobs is set in contemporary London and pokes fun at the British upper class and aristocracy, while also offering a glimpse into their world.

 Be aware that this novel has the lowest Goodreads ratings of anything else we included, and normally wouldn’t have made the cut-off for one on our lists.
 But, we felt it was important to mention that the Downton creator had written another novel exploring the British aristocracy.